• Skip to primary navigation

 Après-ski

 Bretton Woods has much to offer families après-ski.
 Kids will love the opportunity to ride on a mini snowmobile in the Kids Snowmobile Park right at the Bretton Woods base.
 My son had so much fun, he didn’t want to stop.
-There is also a family snow tubing hill, carriage and sleigh rides and even a “kids only” après-ski parties at the Kids’ Alpine Club, with clowns, storytellers and musicians.
+There is also a family snow tubing hill, carriage and sleigh rides and even “kids only” après-ski parties at the Kids’ Alpine Club, with clowns, storytellers and musicians.

 Accommodations are available at the beautiful and historic Omni Mount Washington Resort, which offers several programs and perks for kids, or you can rent slope side or nearby